 The suit pants have what is called a "drop", which is the differnce between your jacket size and pant size.
 American suits on average have a 6-inche drop, so a 40R would have pants of size 34.

 The perfect fitting suit should have a jacket shoulder that ends at or near where the top of your arm and shoulder meet.
 There should be no bunching of fabric at the base of the neck.
 The jacket back should cover your rear and the jacket arms should come down to the top knuckle of your thumb when your hands are at your side.
 Most, if not all, off-the-rack suits require some tailoring; and, getting it tailored for you particular body type will make all the difference in the final presentation of the suit.

 To Vent Or Not To Vent

-A vent refers to a horizontal cut in the bottom part of the jacket There are three different vent styles: no vents, center vent and side vents.
-A center vent appears at the bottom back of the jacket
+A vent refers to a horizontal cut in the bottom back part of the jacket There are two vent styles: center vent and side vents.
+A center vent is a single vent that appears at the middle bottom back of the jacket

 Two, Three, Four Buttons

 The button styles of your suit jacket can come with two, three or four buttons.
 Nowadays the style to choose is more a preference than a hard rule of fashion.